tabsdata/tutorials/README.md

 **Mission Accomplished!!**

-You have successfully created a publisher and a subscriber, registered them with a Tabsdata collection, and triggered the functions successfully.
+We have successfully created a publisher and a subscriber, registered them with a Tabsdata collection, and triggered the functions successfully.

 ## Next Steps: